ethereum/act/examples/homogeneous/README.md

 ## Inductive vs. non-inductive invariants

 It is worth noticing that the argument for why the invariant `x * y == z` holds true of the `Homogeneous` contract relies on the fact that the invariant is _inductive_.
-An inductive invariant is a property such that, asssuming the invariant holds before the execution of any method, it remains true after its execution.
-When an invariant is inductive, the proving heuristic is fairly straight forward: we just need to show that it is preserved by every contract method.
+An inductive invariant is a property such that, assuming the invariant holds before the execution of any method, it remains true after its execution.
+When an invariant is inductive, the proving heuristic is fairly straightforward: we just need to show that it is preserved by every contract method.
 Notice that this is not the case for the invariant `x < 9` of the contract `C` above.
 Assuming `x < 9` and applying `j`, it is not the case that `x < 9`.
 Instead, to prove such an invariant we must first find a stronger invariant (in this case `x < 3`) which is inductive, and then demonstrate that the inductive invariant implies the original one.

 ## Conclusions